fourstix/Elfos-I2C-Libraries/I2C_API.md

 ```

 ## ic2_scan
 This routine writes the id to the i2c bus to see if a device is available.
-By incrementing the address register RF, it one can easily scan a range of addresses
+By incrementing the address register RF, one can easily scan a range of addresses

 # Parameters
 <table>